TensorRT-RTX 1.4 Release Notes#

 • Fixed a crash that could occur when using the TensorRT-RTX ONNX Runtime Execution Provider with WebNN.

 • Enabled running multiple inference contexts in parallel with CUDA graph capture.
-The user is expected to set a unique stream per context using the enqueueV3 API.
+Set a unique stream per context using the enqueueV3 API.

 • Fixed accuracy issues affecting certain audio and video processing models.